AllanGamal/100-days-of-code/README.md

    </ul>
 ---

-## 55. Project why google, card designs continues
+## 55. Project why google, card designs completed

 ### Day 54: Aug 3, 2020

 **Today's Progress and Thoughts**:

-Trying out some new card designs.
-Added the image and color in a grid container so I could offset the color.
-Starting to look good (:
+Final card designs!
+Made with grid, to offset the color and the image, and also make some hoveranimations!

 <img src="img/whygoogle/cardsfinaldesign.JPG" height="300px">